jhwinter/design-patterns-java/design-patterns/docs/behavioral_patterns.md

 * **Logging Systems**: Different logging handlers can observe events and log them as needed, such as to the console, file, or remote server.

+### Quiz

+* The Observer Pattern enables an object (the subject) to maintain a list of dependents (observers) and automatically notify them of state changes, promoting a loose coupling between objects.
+* The Observer Pattern is ideal for scenarios where one subject needs to notify multiple observers about changes, such as a weather station updating various display screens with new data.
+* In the Observer Pattern, the Subject maintains a list of Observers and is responsible for notifying them of any changes in its state.
+* Allowing Observers to unregister themselves from the Subject helps manage memory and prevents memory leaks, ensuring that they do not receive notifications after they are no longer needed.
+* The Observer pattern enables the Subject to notify Observers without knowing their specific implementations, promoting loose coupling and flexibility in the system.

 ## Strategy Pattern